hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Wow! this is quite deep, thanks for the trick !

-[16:43:12](#Mk9HUgSGR_MoApfIHf8t6fx0_cFBKOgPFPl7lbiMiPY) <hiiamboris (NOT THIS ONE)>: but you're onto something here... because `halt` works somehow... Ì†ΩÌ∏â
+[16:43:12](#Mk9HUgSGR_MoApfIHf8t6fx0_cFBKOgPFPl7lbiMiPY) <hiiamboris (NOT THIS ONE)>: but you're onto something here... because `halt` works somehow... üòâ

 [16:53:24](#sHSvUSKKZ-pMvM_yFNImYe9VNWbRAMjmrQN98KECq4I) <hiiamboris (NOT THIS ONE)>:
 I reported the discrepancy https://github.com/red/red/issues/5267